milanglacier/nvim/README.md

 # Dependencies

-The dependencies should be installed by yourself.
-Automatic LSP installer is not preferred, however none of them are hard-dependencies.
-That is, most of them are language servers and linters associated with corresponding languages. they can be selectively installed based on your individual needs.
-Even if some dependencies are missing, neovim will continue to function, simply sending notifications instead of stopping altogether.
+You are responsible for installing the dependencies, but most of them are optional.
+They consist mainly of language servers and linters that correspond to their respective languages.
+You can choose the ones you need and leave out the others.
+Even if certain dependencies are absent, neovim will still operate and display notifications instead of halting completely.

+If your system lacks a proper package manager, such as with Windows, or if the packages are out of date, as with Debian, you can use `Mason.nvim`, a neovim plugin specifically to install some of the dependencies.
+Dependencies marked with a `*` can be installed through `Mason.nvim`.
+To install these packages within neovim, enter `:Mason` in the prompt, and a popup window will appear with the intuitive interface of `Mason`.
+From there, you can easily install packages.

 ## python deps

 1. `python`.
 2. `debugpy`: this module should be included by the `python` at the top of your `$PATH`.
 3. `ipython`
-4. `yapf`
+4. `yapf*`
-5. `flake8`
+5. `flake8*`
-6. `pyright`
+6. `pyright*`

 ## r deps